tommysteryy/LetterAnalyzer/README.md

-2) Are there differences in letter usage patterrns between mathematics textbooks and textbooks in *other* fields?
+2) Are there differences in letter usage patterns between mathematics textbooks and textbooks in *other* fields?